-1 Manager: TOP 200 + managerial level + Local managers 2 Specific training ends in 2022 3The project ends in 2024 4 The data refer to the total number of services offered in the 7 Endesa headquarters as a whole, including: financial assessment, nutritionist, travel agency, car hire, vehicle cleaning and repair, dry cleaning, catering, changing room, breast-feeding room, etc. 5 Biennial survey, results of the 2020 survey 6 Eligible and accessible persons who have worked in the Group for at least 3 months
+Manager: TOP 200 + managerial level + Local managers

+Specific training ends in 2022

+The project ends in 2024

+The data refer to the total number of services offered in the 7 Endesa headquarters as a whole, including: financial assessment, nutritionist, travel agency, car hire, vehicle cleaning and repair, dry cleaning, catering, changing room, breast-feeding room, etc.

+Biennial survey, results of the 2020 survey

+Eligible and accessible persons who have worked in the Group for at least 3 months

-Line of action 2015-2030 Target Accumulated 2015-2022 Education (no. beneficiaries) 0.9 MM ~0.4 MM 1 Global and local Access to energy (number of beneficiaries) 4.1 MM ~2.4 MM 1 communities Socio-economic development (Number of beneficiaries) 2.1 MM ~1.1 MM 1 Implementation of projects to create shared value for local communities (number of CSV plans under management) >80 in 2022 127 by 2022
+Line of action 2015-2030 Target ^() Accumulated 2015-2022 Education (no. beneficiaries) 0.9 MM ~0.4 MM (1) Clabal and local Access to energy (number of beneficiaries) 4.1 MM ~2.4 MM (1) Global and local communities Socio-economic development (Number of beneficiaries) 2.1 MM ~1.1 MM (1) Implementation of projects to create shared value for local communities (number of CSV plans under management) >80 in 2022 127 in 2022